pauly/vows-skelgen/README.md

 of the fixture relative to the output file.
 Fixtures only work if you use the --output option.

-skelgen tests itself:

-    skelgen lib/skelgen.js --mochaRunner ./mochaRunner.js --output test/skelgen.js && node $_

 ## todo

  * package it up
- * have an option to create the file from the tests instead
+ * have an option to create the file from the tests instead?